apache/flink/docs/dev/table/connect.md

   ...
 ) WITH (
   'format.type' = 'avro',                                 -- required: specify the schema type

-  'format.record-class' = 'org.organization.types.User',  -- required: define the schema either by using an Avro specific record class
+  'format.record-class' = 'org.organization.types.User',  -- optional: define the schema explicitly using an Avro specific record class.
+                                                          -- This overrides default behavior that uses table's schema as format schema.

-  'format.avro-schema' =                                  -- or by using an Avro schema
+  'format.avro-schema' =                                  -- optional: define the schema explicitly using an Avro schema.
-    '{
+    '{                                                    -- This overrides default behavior that uses table's schema as format schema.
       "type": "record",
       "name": "test",
       "fields" : [